Remedy-Lemma/Conways_Game/README.md

 # Conways_Game
-Recreating John Conway's Game of Life in python, for fun
+Recreating John Conway's Game of Life in python, for fun!

-WARNING: Moving the window around kinda makes it crash, so be careful

-CONTROLS: Press on the cells to make your pattern, press ENTER to start the game
+CONTROLS: Click on the grid to draw your pattern, press ENTER to start or stop the game

-TODO: Fix weird crashes, make the entire board update simultaneously, fix the stop conditions
+TODO: Finished!
+Might add zoom/fullscreen stuff later

 Thanks for reading :)